MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 -   Create a new model-driven app named Campus Management

--   Edit the app navigation to reference the required entities
+-   Edit the app navigation to reference the required tables

--   Customize the forms and views of the required entities for the app
+-   Customize the forms and views of the required tables for the app

 We will work with the following components:

-- **Views**: Views allow the user to display the existing data in the form of table.
+- **Views**: Views allow the user to display the existing data in the form table.

-- **Forms**: This is where the user creates/updates new records in the entities.
+- **Forms**: This is where the user creates/updates new rows in the tables.

 Both will be integrated to the model-driven app for a better user-experience.

 ## Prerequisites

 * Completion of **Module 0 Lab 0 - Validate lab environment**
-* Completion of **Module 2 Lab 1 - Introduction to Common Data Service**
+* Completion of **Module 2 Lab 1 - Introduction to Microsoft Dataverse**

 ## Things to consider before you begin